Little Golden Book Land: Themes

 This special contained two themes.
 The first one was that even little people can do big things.
 Scuffy was little, but he did a big thing by saving Harbortown from getting flooded and Beamer from getting washed away.
 The second theme was the power of friendship.
 Scuffy knew he couldn't save the day alone, so he called on the help of his friends to help him put things right.
 The song "Get Up and Go" teaches the power of self-confidence.

 Advertisement

-On every VHS release of Little Golden Book Land, an advertisement for the bath toy Water Pets from Playskool is included in the middle of the story.
+On every VHS release of Little Golden Book Land, a commercial for the bath toy Water Pets from Playskool is included in the middle of the story.